athulrs177/downscale_models/README.md

 Key Differences from deconv_block:

     Upsampling Method: Unlike the deconv_block, which relies on Conv2DTranspose to perform both upsampling and convolution in a single layer, the upsampling_block separates these operations.
 This distinction can lead to improved flexibility and control over the upsampling process.

     Parameter Efficiency: The UpSampling2D layer does not have learnable parameters, making it more efficient compared to Conv2DTranspose, which can be parameter-heavy.
 This can lead to faster training and potentially better generalization.

     Feature Learning: The use of a dedicated convolution layer after upsampling allows for more targeted learning from the expanded feature maps, which may enhance the model’s ability to capture complex features.

 Advantages:

     Improved Generalization: By reducing the number of parameters and providing more control over the feature extraction process, this architecture can help mitigate overfitting and enhance model performance.
+Also seen to overcome checker-board artefacts generated using transposed convolutions.
     Flexibility in Design: The separation of upsampling and convolution offers more design flexibility for experimenting with different configurations and layer parameters.

+Disadvantages:

+    Longer training times: Since the learned-upsampling (using transposed convolutions) is split into simple upsampling first followed by convolutions which learn the necessary weights, this alternative method is seen to be significanlty slower.